Is Open Source Really Free? | UBIQ

 It's Not You, It’s Me

 Some schools are also scared of commitment.
-Maybe their current supplier has let them down, or maybe they’ve had a bad experience in the pass—but we all know it’s important not to let the past dictate the future.
+Maybe their current supplier has let them down, or maybe they’ve had a bad experience in the past—but we all know it’s important not to let the past dictate the future.
 Open source, to them, gives them the ‘free’dom to move suppliers if the relationship doesn’t work out.
 Makes sense, right?
 Except that one agency's implementation will not be the same as the next, which makes moving the open-source website just as tricky to migrate to another supplier as moving from one proprietary platform to the next.
 The reality is, when you build a website, in an open-source platform or proprietary, you are wedded to that supplier for the lifetime of the website.
 That is not to say proprietary is better than open-source, but it is certainly no more transportable.
 Due diligence is much better spent speaking to the supplier's past customers to ascertain whether the relationship with others has stood the test of time.

 Maybe Proprietary Has Advantages